 The definition of Cubism is defined as:

 Cubism marked a significant turning point in the evolution of modern art.
-It is credited to having paved the way for pure abstract art and the modern art movement that continues to be an influential art today.
+It is credited to having paved the way for pure abstract art and the modern art movement that continues to be influential art today.

 Here are some elements of Cubism Art: